Curriculum for Technology Entrepreneurship

 4th semester

-During the fourth semester, students develop their master’s thesis and launch your venture.
+During the fourth semester, you develop their master’s thesis and might launch your venture.
 Thesis

 An ethical entrepreneurship curriculum focused on the future